 Inferential statistics are procedures that use a sample to infer the properties of a population.
 However, these methods are only valid when the sample resembles the population—a representative sample.
 Conversely, when your sample doesn’t look like the population you’re studying, you can’t trust that the sample results will generalize to the population.

 For all these reasons, researchers strongly prefer obtaining representative samples whenever possible.
+In fact, it’s a crucial part of experimental design.
 However, this type of sample can be the hardest to get.

 Statistical inference is the process of using a sample to learn about the population.
 Learn more about Making Statistical Inferences.

 Examples of Using Representative Samples

 Suppose you are assessing the approval of a controversial opinion in a state.
 You define your population as all adults in the state.
 Unfortunately, it’s impractical to contact all adults.
 Instead, you need to obtain a representative sample.

 Your sample will need to contain individuals who resemble the whole population by including all demographic groups (gender, rural, urban, income levels, etc.) and have them in the same proportions as the whole population.
 For example, it’s not truly representative if you have too many rural participants, or males, etc.

 After collecting your sample, you can administer the survey.
 The proportion in your sample who approve of the opinion is an unbiased estimate of the population proportion.

 Other examples of using representative samples include the following: